changkevin51/Geogebra-Bookmarklet/README.md

 The bookmarklet will remember its state (size, position, etc.) for the next time you use it on the same website.

+## Note

+Some websites implement Content Security Policies (CSP) that prevent injecting arbitrary HTML or JavaScript into their pages.
+This is a security feature designed to protect users from cross-site scripting (XSS) attacks.
+Unfortunately bookmarklets would **not** work on those sites.
+(You could remake this into an extension though!)

 ## Credits

 This was made for a YSWS program (Hacklet) from Hack club.
 Thank you for the awesome idea!!!